 - While remaining in this position for a period till which you feel comfortable, first let your knees and then the elbows touch the ground.

-In the beginning, this posture can be formed by taking support of a table or a bed.
+In the beginning, Mayurasana can be formed by taking the support of a table or a bed.
 This way, you will be able to balance your body easily.
 You can remain in this posture for 20 to 60 seconds.

 [Recommended Read: Simhasana – The Posture of The Lion]